 In practice, children who work for the business may be at an advantage: for example, if they are overpaid for their work, or if they have disproportionate control of decision-making.
 (In some instances, the opposite is true.)
 The most straightforward way to avoid this is by using a suitable shareholders' agreement.
 Amongst other things, the agreement can include that family members will be paid and promoted on the same basis as other employees.
 It can also include measures to protect the rights of family members who control a minority of the voting rights.

 You may want to find an interim successor, with a view to passing control to your child later.
 If so, it's best to be open about it.
-The interim successor is likely to find out anyway, and may be able to plan more effectively if he knows what timeframe is available.
+The interim successor is likely to find out anyway, and may be able to plan more effectively if they know what timeframe is available.
 You will also want to ensure that the interim successor's contractual arrangements reflect your plans.
 Of course, some potential successors may be unwilling to take on the role in these circumstances.
 In terms of ownership, you may wish to transfer assets even if you are not yet ready to transfer control: for example, if you are concerned about possible Inheritance Tax.
 If you feel that your child can't yet be trusted to make the right decisions, you might do this by issuing non-voting shares, or by placing assets in a trust.
 This is a complex area where advice is essential.

 In a company, directors are usually nominated by the board of directors and approved by the shareholders.
 The mechanism will depend on the company's articles of association, and any shareholders' agreement.
 If you own a majority of the shares and you control the board, this means that you will be able to nominate whoever you like as your successor.